UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/README.md

 Despite this, many excellent applications have been written with MVC.

 > The Model-View-ViewModel (MVVM) architecture is similar to MVC, only it is not tightly coupled to the view making it easier to test.
-XAML was designed with MVVM in mind.

 [From the Microsoft Documentation](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/xaml/xaml-basics/data-bindings-to-mvvm) (accessed 24/07/2019)